MostafaMohamedOsama/Tic-Tac-toe/README.md

         //  day 14 in C++ //
 ---------------------------------

-1-make game tic toc toe
+1-make game tic tac toe

 2- use functions && loop && variables && if ;